-The above information shall be reported to CySEC using the Form165-01 "Reporting for Class 2" on a quarterly basis.
+The information above shall be reported to CySEC using the prudential forms IF CLASS2 Ind and forms IF CLASS2 Con on a quarterly basis though CySEC's XBRL portal.

 The Senior Management as well as the Risk Manager monitor these reporting requirements and have policies and procedures in place to help meet the specific regulatory requirements.
 This is achieved through the preparation of accounts to monitor the financial and capital position of the Group.